3dfsb-dev/3dfsb/README.md

 CREDITS
 =======
-Maintained, improved and cleaned up by Tom Van Braeckel
+Maintained, improved and cleaned up by Tom Van Braeckel.

 Thanks go out to:
 - Leander Seige for building the original tdfsb program